Mahmoudbassuoni/WGS_Workshop/Day2/Practical_Script.md

 # DAY2, Practical Part.
+This tutorial explains how to use the GATK best practices guidelines for WGS data, which can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-) for GATK usage and [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery) for data preprocessing.
+It is solely intended for educational reasons.
 This Tutorial was copied and edited from [Ibra Lujumba](https://hackmd.io/@harbi811).
 ## Part [1]: Docker Installation and Image start
 **All tools needed was downloaded and installed on a docker image for anyone to be able to reproduce the same data without errors**
 ### 1.1 Download Docker